getify/foi-lang/formalization-work/Foi-Specification.md

 This form has an important property that the other consequent shapes do not carry as directly:

-**The assignment evaluates only when the guard matches.** When the CondClause does not match, the RHS is not evaluated and the target's slot is not mutated.
+**The assignment evaluates only when the guard matches.** When the CondClause does not match, no part of the assignment expression is evaluated and no slot is mutated.
 The guard expression's value is `empty` (per §4.2), unchanged from any other non-match outcome.

 **When the guard matches, the guard's value is the assigned value** -- the value written to the target's slot.
 This follows compositionally from three properties: the guard's value on match is the consequent value (§4.2); an assignment expression's value is the assigned RHS; and the consequent slot receives the assignment expression directly.

 **Abstract execution when the guard matches:**

-1. Evaluate the RHS in the current environment, producing a value `v`.
-2. Assign `v` to the target per §2's assignment semantics.
+1. Evaluate the assignment expression in the current environment, in full, per §2's assignment semantics.
+Where the target is an access path (`base.field := v`, `base[k] := v`), this includes evaluating the target's base and any computed key; §2 fixes the order of those evaluations relative to the RHS.
+The assignment expression's value is the assigned value `v`.
-3. The guard expression's value is `v`.
+2. The guard expression's value is `v`.

 **Abstract execution when the guard does not match:**

-1. The RHS is not evaluated.
+1. No part of the assignment expression is evaluated -- not the RHS, not the target's base, not any computed key.
+The conditional-evaluation property covers the whole expression, not the RHS alone; a perform site (§6.2) anywhere within it does not fire.
-2. The target's slot is not mutated.
+2. No slot is mutated.
 3. The guard expression's value is `empty`.

 The conditional-mutation property is intentional: `?[cond]: target := value` is the canonical form for "mutate this slot only when this condition holds", without needing to wrap the mutation in a block.
 It is the shortest expression of a guarded re-assignment side effect in Foi.